TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-typedoc.md

  */
  ```

 Worryingly, the syntax TypeDoc uses is different from the [examples](https://tsdoc.org/pages/tags/link/) in the TSDoc documentation.
 TypeDoc uses `!` as a module/component separator, while TSDoc uses `#`.
 Maybe the TSDoc examples are still using the ["old" syntax](https://tsdoc.org/pages/spec/overview/)?
-Whatever, at least it's clearly explained and actually works when I try it.
+Whatever, at least TypeDoc's syntax is clearly explained and actually works when I try it.

 Except when I rebuild the project I get failures in the TSDoc ESLint plugin.